lit/lit.dev/packages/lit-dev-content/site/guide/components/lifecycle.md

 #### willUpdate() {#willupdate}

+Called before `update()` to compute values needed during the update.

 | | |
 |-|-|
 | Arguments |  `changedProperties`: `Map` with keys that are the names of changed properties and values that are the corresponding previous values. |